Characterising planar Cayley graphs and Cayley complexes in terms of group presentations: Preliminaries

 For example, the Cayley complex of the group presentation $\left<a \mid a^n \right>$ has $n$ equivalent 2-simplices, while the corresponding \sfed\ Cayley complex has only one, and is {planar}.
 As a further example, consider the presentation $\left<a,b \mid b^2, aba^{-1}b\right>$.
-The corresponding \sfed\ Cayley complex is a 2-way infinite ladder with each 4-gon bounding a 2-simplex; note that this complex is planar, while the usual Cayley complex is not.
+The corresponding \sfed\ Cayley complex is a 2-way infinite ladder with each 4-gon bounding a 2-simplex (\fig{ladder}); note that this complex is planar, while the usual Cayley complex is not (to see this, note that for each $b$ edge, \ta\ two distinct 4-cycles in the \Cg\ induced by the relation $aba^{-1}b$ and one 2-cycle induced by $b^2$).
 These two examples show that the above simplifications of the Cayley complex are necessary to make \Tr{thmvapf} true.